ikerlorente11/counters/FUNCTIONAL_SPEC.md

 4. Success toasts include title and confirmation message (green color).
 5. Info toasts provide informational feedback (blue color).
 6. Toasts can be manually dismissed by tapping the close button.

+## Feedback behavior

+1. Counter +/- buttons play a short tap sound and trigger a light vibration when feedback settings are non-zero.
+2. Tap sound volume (0–1) and vibration strength (0–1) are persisted in config and applied immediately on change.
+3. Sound and vibration can be individually disabled by setting their value to 0.
+4. Audio playback uses a small player pool to avoid overlap on rapid taps.

 ## Persistence behavior